AO-StreetArt/Aesel/docs/pages/Asset_API.rst

    :query string content-type: Optional.
 The content type of the asset (ie. application/json).
    :query string file-type: Optional.
 The file type of the asset (ie. json).
    :query string asset-type: Optional.
 Valid options are 'standard' (for normal assets), and 'thumbnail' for thumbnail assets.
+   :query limit: Optional.
+The maximum number of records to return.
+   :query offset: Optional.
+The number of records to skip, enabling pagination with the 'limit' parameter.
    :statuscode 200: Success

 .. include:: _examples/asset/asset_query.rst